Rakesh-Naidu/Employee-transport-management-system/README.md

 Get the API Key ad API Secret Key from the [Dashboard](https://dashboard.nexmo.com/) of the website.\
 Now clone the following repository :\
 https://github.com/Rakesh-Naidu/Employee-transport-management-system-user-page \
-Now in the project directory create an ``.env file`` and store the API Key and API Secret Key with the variable names shown below. \
+Now in the project directory create a ``.env file`` and store the API Key and API Secret Key with the variable names shown below. \
 ![](https://user-images.githubusercontent.com/44801151/116256735-15a28100-a791-11eb-87cb-d1a272e32487.png)
 Now in the project directory, run the following commands
 ### ```npm install```